GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 to download a separate font file, which increases latency and page rendering time.
 Only including the Regular and Bold styles, plus their italic counterparts, can amount to 500 KB or more of font data.
-This is even before we have dealt how the fonts are rendered, and the fallback or delayed-loading patterns we are going to use (such as ["FOIT" and "FOUT."](https://www.zachleat.com/web/fout-vs-foit/))
+This is even before we have dealt with how the fonts are rendered, and the fallback or delayed-loading patterns we are going to use (such as ["FOIT" and "FOUT."](https://www.zachleat.com/web/fout-vs-foit/))